alteryx/ayx-developer-sdk/docs/howto/weather-and-distance-tool/README.md

 ```
 You can see the entire response in [forecast.json](./assets/forecast.json).

-Notice how the values we want, `daily_chance_of_rain`, `maxwind_mph`, etc, are several levels deep in the JSON response.
-In Python can access this value with:
+Notice how the values we want, `daily_chance_of_rain`, `maxwind_mph`, etc., are several levels deep in the JSON response.
+In Python, you can access this value with:

 ```python
 return json["forecast"]["forecastday"][0]["day"]["daily_chance_of_rain"]